SuperSonicSites/bestlandscapingwebsites/content/landscaping-journal/Website Missing/index.md

 ### Start With Service Pages

 Do you offer more than a single service?
 Good!
 Why not have a page for each where you show your prices, have Frequently Asked Questions, show service-specific testimonials and show off your masterpieces?
 Those pages can serve in two ways.
-One, they will give more in-depth information to your prospects, and second, they can rank in your local market for your prospects.
+One, they will give more in-depth information to your prospects, and second, they can rank in your local market for your services.

 ### Then Have Location Pages

 Do you have a page for each location you are serving?
 If not, you are missing out on a huge opportunity.
 When people go to Google, how do they start their search?
 What do you think they type?

-They type in something like "landscaper in {Location}" like "Landscaping company in Toronto" or "Toronto Landscaper."
+They type in something like "landscaper in {Location}", "Landscaping company in Toronto" or "Toronto Landscaper."
 If you do not have a page people can land on which specifically speaks to that market, it's a big missed opportunity.

 **Bonus Tips**: Have each location page have links to your services.
 Google will love you for it.

 ### Finally, Build Your Portfolio

 This is where so many drop the ball.
-You build a fantastic deck or patio and transform a yard…and your website doesn't show and tell about your amazing service.
-Also, from a "getting more eyeballs" perspective, your portfolio can bolster all your other pages.
-Suppose you have a good web designer by your side.
-In that case, he will make it so that each service page will display the portfolio pages related to the services, that the location pages display the portfolio from that location and finally, that the portfolio page boosts the ranking of your service pages AND location page.
+You build a fantastic deck or patio and transform a yard…and your website doesn't show and tell about your amazing service. 😮

+From a "getting more eyeballs" perspective, your portfolio can bolster all your other pages.
+Suppose you have a good web designer by your side, he/she will make it so that each service page will display the portfolio pages related to the services, that the location pages display the portfolio from that location and finally, that the portfolio page boosts the ranking of your service pages AND location pages.

 Here is a graph to help see the relationships between pages.